GitEnricoNeko/srahunter/CONTRIBUTING.md

-# Contributing to SRAHunter
+# Contributing to srahunter

-First off, thank you for considering contributing to SRAHunter!
+First off, thank you for considering contributing to srahunter!

 ## Code of Conduct
-This project and everyone participating in it is governed by the SRAHunter Code of Conduct.
+This project and everyone participating in it is governed by the srahunter Code of Conduct.
 By participating, you are expected to uphold this code.
 Please report unacceptable behavior to [enricobortoletto30@gmail.com].

 ## How Can I Contribute?

 ### Reporting Bugs
-This section guides you through submitting a bug report for SRAHunter.
+This section guides you through submitting a bug report for srahunter.
 Following these guidelines helps maintainers and the community understand your report, reproduce the behavior, and find related reports.

-- **Use the GitHub issue tracker.** Go to the [issues page](https://github.com/enriconeko/SRAHunter/issues) and use the `New issue` button to create a bug report.
+- **Use the GitHub issue tracker.** Go to the [issues page](https://github.com/enriconeko/srahunter/issues) and use the `New issue` button to create a bug report.
 - **Describe the bug** in as much detail as possible.
 Include steps to reproduce the bug, and some code if possible.

 ### Suggesting Enhancements
-This section guides you through submitting an enhancement suggestion for SRAHunter, including completely new features and minor improvements to existing functionality.
+This section guides you through submitting an enhancement suggestion for srahunter, including completely new features and minor improvements to existing functionality.

 - **Use the GitHub issue tracker** and choose the `New issue` button to create an enhancement suggestion.
 - **Provide a clear and detailed explanation** of the feature or improvement you want to see.
 Include examples of how it would work.

 ### Your First Code Contribution
-Unsure where to begin contributing to SRAHunter?
+Unsure where to begin contributing to srahunter?
 You can start by looking through `beginner` and `help-wanted` issues:

 - **Beginner issues** - issues which should only require a few lines of code, and a test or two.
 - **Help wanted issues** - issues which should be a bit more involved than `beginner` issues.